How to Use WordPress: The Guide

 How to Add Tags to a Post in WordPress

 Unlike categories, tags can be thought of as the entries in a book’s index.
 They should be highly-specific terms that describe what your post is about.
-Generally, you’ll want to keep them short and lowercase:
+Generally, you’ll want to keep them short and in lowercase:

 To add tags, open up a post and scroll down until you see the Tags meta box:

 To add a fresh tag, simply type it into the text field, and hit Enter when you’re done.
 To delete them, click on the X symbol next to each tag you want to remove.

 As with categories, tags also have a dedicated administrative page, found at Posts > Tags.
-Editing or deleting tags from here follows exactly the same process as it does for categories.
+Editing or deleting tags from here involves following exactly the same process we outlined earlier for categories.

 How to Customize Your WordPress Site

 One of the major benefits of WordPress is how flexible it can be.
 Most of the customizations you can make are located within the WordPress Customizer, which can be found by navigating to Appearance > Customize:

-There are a wealth of options here, and what’s on offer will depend on your active theme.
-However, you’ll often find that this screen can help you change your logo, site title and tagline, color schemes and fonts, and much more.
+There are a wealth of options here, although what’s on offer will depend on your active theme.
+However, you’ll often find that this screen can help you change your site’s logo, title and tagline, color scheme, fonts, and much more.